About

 SAWPA Supports its Member Agencies with Water Planning.

-Formed in 1975 as a planning agency, the Santa Ana Watershed Project Authority (SAWPA) was created to help resolve interagency conflicts and address regional water issues in the Santa Ana River watershed.
-SAWPA works to solve issues related to water supply reliability, water quality improvement, recycled water, wastewater treatment, groundwater management, and brine disposal.
+Formed in 1975 as a joint powers authority, the Santa Ana Watershed Project Authority (SAWPA) was created to address regional water issues in the Santa Ana River Watershed.
+SAWPA works to plan and implement solutions for water supply reliability, water quality improvement, recycled water, wastewater treatment, groundwater management, and brine management.

 Contact